S0fiy29/Let-sLearnWithArabicGame/README.md

 # Let-sLearnWithArabicGame
-- A group project that focus on education in arabic language where its gamifiacation
+- A group project that focuses on education in the Arabic language where it develops through gamification.